-NYSED will only consider applications if charters are available to grant in the applicant group's proposed district of location pursuant to the Education Law at the time the RFP full application is due.
-If charters are not available to grant in the proposed district of location, then applications received in such jurisdictions will be terminated, and will not be considered in the applicable new charter school application round.
-Likewise, if, at any point during the RFP cycle there are no charters available to issue in the district of location requested by the applicant group, NYSED reserves the option to terminate such applications.
+NYSED will only consider applications if charters are available for issuance in the applicant group's proposed district of location pursuant to the Education Law at the time the RFP Full Application is due as set forth in this RFP.
+At the time of issuance of this RFP, there are no charter schools available for issuance in New York City.
+As such, applications for charters in New York City will not be considered or evaluated under this RFP.
+If, at any point during the RFP cycle charters become unavailable for issuance in the district of location requested by the applicant group, NYSED reserves the option to immediately terminate such applications.